 The school, across nursery, prep, senior and sixth form can take over 500 kids (120 for prep and nursery, 320 in the senior department and around 100 in sixth form), which is comparatively small and lends itself to a close-knit family feel.
 There’s space for 115 boarders, aged 7 – 19 and the school attracts a good mix of students from overseas, not least, I reckon, because of its safe location and strong sense of community.

-With a motto of ‘optimism, confidence and charity’, yes, a Christian ethos underpins the approach at Trinity – and there’s a full-time resident Anglican Chaplain – but you don’t have to be religious, or Christian to go there.
+With a motto of ‘optimism, confidence and charity’, yes, a Christian ethos underpins the approach at Trinity but you don’t have to be religious, or Christian to go there.
 I certainly didn’t feel as though it’s a fundamental part of the school experience, more of a reassuring undercurrent.

 It’s worth mentioning, too, that the pastoral care element at Trinity is seriously applauded by parents and inspectors alike, who rated it ‘excellent’ in the most recent ISI report.
 And so, too, is the Specialist Learning Success Department.
 Clearly, as a non-selective school the focus isn’t solely on academic achievement; it’s as much about raising self-esteem and promoting a can-do attitude in the kids.
 And with around 20% of pupils having dyslexia, the SEN policy here is doing the business.

 This isn’t a school with a sweeping mile-long drive with imposing Hogwarts-style buildings full of grandeur glimpsed from afar (although the 19th century White House makes for a very attractive welcome), but I think that all contributes to what they strive to achieve here; something more comfortable and connected to the local community.
-You don’t feel detached from the rest of the world in some imaginary faraway land and surely that’s a good thing?
+You don’t feel detached from the rest of the world in some imaginary faraway land.

 But for a small school in a coastal town, you still get a sense of green, open spaces here (around 14 acres of it – and did I mention the view?).
 Football, rugby, hockey, netball, basketball, all the usual suspects are on site, along with a cracking 25m outdoor pool that, as soon as the spring arrives and the covers are off is pretty much in use every day (it’s pictured here in sunnier times, to do it justice).
 Plus, the school has a tennis and a cricket academy, an established forest school site and makes the most of the local watersports centre for sailing.